Daydream Software: Final years (2001–2003)

 Their next project was Ski-Doo: X-Team Racing, a snowmobile racing game.
 The title was released by Simon & Schuster Interactive in 2001 for PC computers.
 The game received little media attention.

 In 2003, the company announced Campfire: Become Your Nightmare, for the Microsoft Xbox and Sony PlayStation 2 consoles.
 It was dubbed as a "reverse survival horror game" (similar to Rockstar's Manhunt and 505 Games' Naughty Bear) that put the player in the role of a serial killer on a campground.
 The game was inspired by slasher films of the 1970s and 1980s.
-However, the game received little press other than a trailer and concept artwork, and thus it was cancelled in 2004 for unknown reasons.
+However, the game received little press other than a live-action trailer and concept artwork.
+It was cancelled in 2004 for unknown reasons.
+The rights to Campfire were eventually sold first to Gamefederation and then to Nordic VFX Company AB in 2007 with a planned release around Halloween 2009 for mobile phones, PS3, Xbox 360 and PC.
+That version was also never heard of again.

-Closing

-Daydream Software was put through liquidation in February 2003 before closing in 2004.
+Renaming

+Up to 2006 Daydream Software developed and published different mobile games.
+In 2006 they renamed themself to 24hPoker Holding AB.
+They moved their operations to online gambling.
+One year later they announced another renaming to Entraction Holding AB.
+In May 2011 they were taken over by International Game Technology.

 Most employees moving on to form a new development company: Resolution Interactive, which focused on iPhone games.
 The company filed for bankruptcy in 2012.